 Swimming pigs might be the most famous living attraction in The Bahamas, but iguanas are the quiet stars of the show.
 Many Bahamian islands and cays are home to three endemic species, which have a thoroughly prehistoric look about them, with bright scaly skin and mohawk-style spines.
 One of the best sites to spot a “mess” (the term for a group of iguanas) – is Allen Cay, colloquially known as Iguana Island.
 Here we reveal the best way to explore this outcrop for an up-close experience with these harmless and critically endangered lizards.

-Sail over to Allen’s in the Bahamas and visit the wild iguanas by chartering a boat for the day through SamBoat.
+Sail over to Allen Cay in The Bahamas and visit the wild iguanas by chartering a boat for the day through SamBoat.
 Alternatively, extend your adventure to a week-long sailing trip with Dream Yacht Charter.

 Allen Cay is a cluster of three tiny, uninhabited reef-fringed isles at the far northern end of the Exumas chain, about 30mi (48km) southeast of Nassau.
 The main isle is Allen Cay, ringed by gorgeous beaches.
 Horseshoe-shaped Southern Allen Cay lies immediately south, and long, slender, beachless Leaf Cay lies to its west.
 Just south is Highborne Cay, which welcomes sailors with a marina.